makerbot/conveyor/doc/CodingStandards.md

                 ...

 Don't do work in constructors.
-They must contain *only* trivial assignment statements.
+They must contain *only* trivial assignment statements and calls to other constructors.
 Use a `@classmethod` or `@staticmethod` when you need to execute more complicated code during the construction of an object (a.k.a a named constructor):

     class Example(object):
         @classmethod